MarekStancik/FitLine-WebShop-FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

+This project is using ngx-bootstrap
+Run 'npm install ngx-bootstrap --save' in project folder to install bootstrap dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.